 Virtual Surveyor includes Stockpile tool that allows you to easily measure quantities from drone surveys.
-The Stockpile button appears in the TOOLS tab when a Boundary or Surface item is selected.
+The Stockpile button appears in the TOOLS tab when a Boundary or Surface is selected.

 Overview

-Stockpile Reference Type
+Stockpile Use Type

 • Flat: User defined flat surface.